11. Pandas Visualization#

 import matplotlib.pyplot as plt ### because this is still matplotlib

-There are some fake data csv files you can read in as dataframes:
+df1 and df2 are some .csv data files you can read in as dataframes.
+Always use

 df1 = pd.read_csv('../../data/df1',index_col=0)